Common name: Hollyhock

 Germination should take four or five days.

-Week 6: Prick out seedlings when large enough to handle (approx 3 weeks) into 70mm (3”) pots of potting compost, and place in cold frame to grow on until planting out time.
+Prick out seedlings when large enough to handle into 70mm (3”) pots of potting compost, and place in cold frame to grow on until planting out time.

 It is advisable to protect the young growth from late frost with cloches.

-Week 15: Apply an annual mulch of well-rotted manure and water freely during dry weather.
+Apply a mulch of well-rotted manure and water freely during dry weather.

 As with most tall herbaceous plants, hollyhocks will benefit from some kind of support, particularly in exposed situations.